bbrodo/WroughtFleshPatcher/README.md

 Users click `Select Patch`, choose a mod's `manifest.json`, choose their game folder, then click `Apply Patch`.

+## Included Patch

+The `patches/ModdedFlesh` folder includes ModdedFlesh, a mod for the current version of Wrought Flesh.
+This mod aims to fix bugs and performance issues introduced in newer versions of the game.

 During development, run the Python script directly:

 ```powershell